UK Council for Psychotherapy

 Psychotherapy & Counselling in central London, NW1, Kings Cross, London Counselling Services - isolation, feeling worthless, isolated

-Accepting Others, Situations We have a choice whether to judge or accept others - their behaviour, mannerisms, etc. (accepting is not the same as condoning, excusing, pardoning).
+Accepting Others, Situations Accepting things doesn't mean complacency - more that we can't control others' outcomes.
+We have a choice whether to judge or accept others - their behaviour, mannerisms, etc. (accepting is not the same as condoning, excusing, pardoning).
 We may struggle to accept the reality about a person, situations - taking things as they are without reacting.
 Like the qualities of the ocean, being in touch with acceptance, unconditional love, letting others be - including their (like our own) quirks, flaws, "crazy, mad bits", "mental wobbles", accepting them as they are in their own humanity (see also Wanting To Change Others, Our Partner), may be important for us, yet at the same time support them in becoming the best version of themselves (see also Acknowledging, Accepting, Embracing, Managing Our Differences In Relationship).
 And when we accept others, it can soften our hard edges, give us peace of mind.
-We may become more easygoing.
+We may become more easy going.
 (And when we accept things as they are, it doesn't mean we have to be resigned or surrender.)

 Need To Be Understood Some of us can be good at understanding other, yet not be understood by them.
 And it may be that what's really happening is we aren't hearing, seeing, understanding ourself , our own feelings, needs and people are reflecting this back to us.
 Focusing on others' feelings and needs, we may be out of touch with our own.
 And some of our understanding of others may not come from love, but that we need them to listen and understand us, because we have abandoned ourself.
 It is connecting and rewarding when we are understood by others.
 And when we feel fulfilled in ourself, worthy inside, we don't need others to understand us, because we have taken care of our own loneliness and heartache, so we don't take their behaviour personally.

 Compassion & Understanding For Ourself - Allowing, Letting Ourself Be The Receiver Of Our Love Letting go of trying to get others to take our pain away, acknowledging that the only person who can be there for us all the time is us, establishing this bond inside us and having the courage, willingness and compassion to feel our pain may empower us.
 Some of us may have difficulty receiving love and this may be connected to being loving to ourself.
+Especially during struggles, adversity, we may want to treat ourself with the same level of kindness we would a close friend.
+Our self-compassion supports our resilience.
 Having compassion and understanding for ourselves, for being human can give us a broader view of ourselves and others, help us connect with others, animals, the planet.
 This may involve:

-Self-Compassion - Embracing Ourselves With Compassion & Understanding For Us & Others, Being Loving, Sharing Love With Others - Possible Blocks Compassion for ourselves includes healing our self-abandonment and creating healthy and loving relationship.
+Self-Compassion - Embracing Ourselves With Compassion & Understanding For Us & Others, Being Loving, Sharing Love With Others - Possible Blocks Compassion for ourselves includes healing our self-abandonment and creating healthy and loving relationships.
 Some may act compassionately, yet not feel much kindness, caring or gentleness.
 Yet compassion sees the goodness in us and others, acts with kindness, love, cares for the best in us and others, even if we are aware of our, their pain.
+Compassion is a heart-centred practice and elevates our emotional state.
 Deferring our own painful feelings, we may find it hard to take care of ourselves or others.
 Embracing ourselves with compassion enables us to be compassionate and caring to others (see also Giving, Receiving & Sharing Love - Loving & Being Loved).
 We may be quick to judgements (about ourself or others.
 Listening to our inner voice, having compassion is a choice we make and adding compassion to our judgements may dilute them.
 Holding all-or-nothing thinking, we may rush to opinions about ourself, others, yet when we are compassionate, we can hold that their circumstances are different and we may never fully understand others' motivations, choices, that where they're coming from, they may be doing their best.

 Embracing Ourselves With Compassion & Understanding For Us & Others, Being Loving, Sharing Love With Others - What May Help Us At the heart of secure, internal attachment is self compassion.
 Compassion includes the desire to help and care for others, deep feelings of sharing with others, mercy.
 It is needed when things are not going well (and is not needed during celebrations).
 Nick Cave once said "When all comes down to it, there is little else we need to do in this world, but care".
 Compassion - caring deeply about our own and others' pain, understanding why people suffer, is frequently at the basis of many cultures & religions, where sensitivity to through suffering, its causes and the relationship to love we are motivated to help others, loving, caring for them (which triggers a feedback loop of wellbeing, nourishing us, giving us meaning, building community - In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness, Oneness, Unity, Harmony).
 The other aspects of compassion is to utilise our motivation to take steps to alleviate suffering.
 We all need to belong, share with others, may want to have & hold a loving attitude towards ourselves, others.
 We may need to attend to ourself and others well, in a calm way (and taking time to reflect may support us).
 Being compassionate, balancing self-compassion and compassion for others may matter to us.
 For many, inviting compassion into our heart also extends it out to others, opens us up to be compassionately loving in our relationship (see also Loving Someone When It's Hard - Opening Our Heart To Others, Even When Things Are Difficult) when there is mutual love and acceptance for exactly how we each individually are, can enable us to love, accept ourselves.
 When we feel better about ourself (the oxytocin effect), we may treat other people better, which has a ripple effect.
 When we are loving ourselves, taking loving action, just being, we may naturally want to give to others (as opposed to needing to give), because it brings us joy - helps nurture all relationships.
 We may feel compassion, when moved by others' pain, seeing their inner need behind their expression, responding to this, opening our heart, feeling their feelings within us.
 Compassion needs expression.
 And when we are being compassionate - doing to others what we would have them compassionately do to us, it can have a healing quality, so we are not so self-focused.
 We are able to show we care, are compassionate through understanding, empathy, altruism, kindness, tenderness, gentleness & reaching out to others, inspiring them, without attachment to outcome - qualities of the soul.
 When we are deeply compassionate, we are also able to be patient, even if our timetable is tight, see the good in someone, even if they are acting badly, see someone's distress, even if they are angry, aggressive, forgive, even if we still feel aggrieved.
 When we care, have unconditional compassion for others who are vulnerable or in distress, our heart opens, our body softens, relaxes, we are careful about what we say, in how we reassuringly touch and remain silent when appropriate.
 From our inner warmth, self-soothing supported through the elevated mood of compassion, which never rejects or adversely reacts, some may also experience the presence, sense of the spiritual when we are compassionate.